 In a sense, the college counseling process at Burroughs is an extension of the advisory program.
 Students are assigned advisors in 7th through 9th grades and then choose an advisor for the 10th and 11th grades.
 Advisors help students with course selection and encourage them to get involved in activities outside of school so they can discover where their interests and abilities lie.

 In the fall of the junior year, the college counseling team meets with parents to outline a schedule of standardized testing, to describe trends in the college admissions world and to provide an overview of the application process that families will undertake during the next 18 months.

-Well in advance of junior spring break, when some families like to make college visits, we ask each student to request a college counselor.
+After that meeting we ask each student to request a college counselor.
 Because our counselors actively participate in the life of the school outside of their duties as college counselors, they may know their advisees before the formal search begins.
 This partnership is enhanced by the attention paid each student by the full team of counselors, who meet weekly to pool their expertise about colleges and to strategize about every student.

 Once assigned to individual counselors, students and their parents meet with their counselors for a general discussion about academic, social, geographic and financial needs.
 During this meeting the counselor makes a preliminary assessment of the student’s chances for admission to a university based on academic achievement and standardized test scores.
 Of course, many other factors affect a student’s prospects at any college.